Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Q: Are the number of registrants limited for the ACVR Annual Meeting?

-A: Technicians need to register as a non-member and pay the full non-member registration fee.
+A: No. Technologists need to register as a non-member and pay the full non-member registration fee.

 Q: Is there a discount for non-ACVR residents, interns, and veterinary students?